 Respected researcher and Journal of Positive Psychology editor Robert Emmons describes his assignment of a gratitude essay as follows:

 “Some years ago, I asked people with debilitating physical illnesses to compose a narrative concerning a time when they felt a deep sense of gratitude to someone or for something.
 I asked them to let themselves re-create that experience in their minds so that they could feel the emotions as if they had transported themselves back in time to the event itself.
-I also had them reflect on what they felt in that situation and how they expressed those feelings.”
-(Emmons, 2013)
+I also had them reflect on what they felt in that situation and how they expressed those feelings” (Emmons, 2013).

-A gratitude essay is a declaration, a reflection, and an acknowledgement of what you have to be grateful for and, indirectly, who you are.
+A gratitude essay is a declaration, a reflection, and an acknowledgment of what you have to be grateful for and, indirectly, who you are.
 The occasion that you think back to and your reaction to this reflection can reveal a lot about who you are and what you value.

 For example, if you look back with deep gratitude on something your mother did for you, full to the brim with self-sacrificing love, you will likely find that you place immense value on family and close relationships with loved ones.